€221 Find Cheap Flights from Los Angeles to Ireland

 The average price of all round-trip flights from Los Angeles to Ireland clicked on KAYAK for each day over the last 12 months.

 When flying from Los Angeles to Ireland, you should consider leaving on a Friday and avoid Tuesdays if you are looking for the best rates.
-For your return to Los Angeles, you’ll find the best rates on Wednesdays and the most expensive ones on Saturdays.
+For your return to Los Angeles, you’ll find the best rates on Wednesdays and the most expensive ones on Tuesdays.

 How far in advance should I book a flight from Los Angeles to Ireland?